 If a segment should have matched your activity but didn’t please create a support ticket and include a link to the activity and to the segment page and we can try and match it for you.
 Sometimes we can manually match it for you but unfortunately in some cases we can’t.

 As a side note, creating a segment from your activity and trying to "select" a segment detected as a duplicate in that process will not add the selected segment to your activity.
 The functionality is simply designed to let you know when duplicate or similar segments exist, not to change what segments will match your activity.

 My activity matched a segment that it should not have:

 What to do: If you’d like to be unmatched please create a support ticket and include a link to your ride or segment effort and we can investigate.
-Sometimes we can simply unmatch the segment but unfortunately, in some cases we can't due to the possibility of future problems with that activity data.
+We can only unmatch segments in cases where it's unlikely there will be future problems with that activity data.

 There are certain rules to follow when creating segments that can minimize the amount of problems that segment will experience - including false-positives, missing matches, inaccurate matches, and more.
 For detailed information about how to optimize your segment creation, please see this Knowledge Base article.

 We're actively working to polish our segment matching algorithm - it's certainly a work in progress.
 We are aware of the issues that can come up with segment matching, and we have solutions to come!